cilium/cilium/Documentation/installation/cni-chaining-portmap.rst

    You can combine the ``cni.chainingMode=portmap`` option with any of the other installation guides.

-As Cilium is deployed as a DaemonSet, it will write a new CNI configuration ``05-cilium.conflist`` and remove the standard ``05-cilium.conf``.
+As Cilium is deployed as a DaemonSet, it will write a new CNI configuration.
 The new configuration now enables HostPort.
 Any new pod scheduled is now able to make use of the HostPort functionality.